Michigan Medicaid for Seniors & Long-Term Care

-Long-term care Medicaid has asset limits — MAGI rules do not apply
+Long-term care Medicaid has asset limits — Healthy Michigan Plan rules don't apply

 How Michigan Medicaid covers seniors